kkkMaks/E-Commerce-API/README.md

 Welcome to Project Name!
 This project is a web application that allows users to browse and purchase products, leave reviews, and manage their orders.
 It provides a seamless shopping experience and offers various features to enhance user engagement and satisfaction.

+You can find documentation for the API [here](https://e-commerce-kkkmaks-g7aal.ondigitalocean.app/api/v1/docs/)

 ## Features

 - User Registration and Authentication: Users can create an account, log in securely, and manage their profile information.